1. Introduction

 3. The DVAGen Framework

-DVAGen is architected as a modular and extensible framework to streamline the development of dynamic vocabulary-augmented language models.
+DVAGen is built as a modular and extensible framework to address the limitations of prior work.

-The framework decouples key components—data processing, model integration, training, inference, and evaluation—into distinct modules.
-This allows researchers and developers to customize or replace individual parts (e.g., the retrieval mechanism or scoring function) without overhauling the entire system.
-It supports a plug-and-play integration with existing open-source LLMs.
+The framework decouples key components—tokenizer, retriever, scorer, and generator—into independent modules.
+This modularity allows researchers and developers to easily customize or swap components (e.g., trying different retrieval backends or scoring functions) without overhauling the entire system.
+It adopts a plug-and-play philosophy for integrating existing open-source LLMs.

 4. Technical Implementation